cbcaio/integer_saas/README.md

 | GET    | /next          | NA                                              |

 Resources `/current` and `/next` are protected and will only accept requests containing Authorization Header with Bearer token
+All endpoints require a header `x-api-key` to be accessed, this key will be provided and not pasted here for security reasons.

 ### Time spent